-MSME Development Institute, Agartala is presenting the State Industrial Profile of Mizoram 2014-15 under the Action Plan.
-This report provides the necessary information & insight of the state in respect of General characteristic, Resources, Manpower, Infrastructure available, Economy, Industrial Policy, schemes and Incentives for MSME sector of the state govt, function & services of various state and central govt. organization/agencies engaged in industrial development and growth of Industries in the state.
-Based on value addition of locally available resources, the thrust areas in the state are forest based industries, food processing, handloom, handicraft, tea, rubber, coffee & plantation based industries, textile related industries, animal & poultry feed, packaging, entertainment /music industries.
-There is tremendous scope of MSMEs which in turn will also increase employment generation in the state.
+Br.MSME Devlopment Institute, Mizoram is presenting the State Industrial profile of Mizoram 2015-16 under the Action Plan.
+The profile provides the necessary information of the Mizoram State in respect of General Characteristic, Resources, Manpower, , Economy, Infrastructure available, Industrial policies, Schemes and Incentives for Micro, Small & Medium Enterprises sector of the State Govt. function & services of of various States and central govt. organisation/agencies engaged in industrial development and growth of Industries in Mizoram.
+There are some local resources which can be based of value addition in industrial growth, locally resources mainly forest based industries, food processing, handloom, handicraft, tea, rubber, coffee & plantation based industries, textile related industries, animal & poultry feed, packaging, entertainment /music industries etc. There is tremendous scope of MSMEs to increase employment generation in the state of Mizoram.

-I hope this profile will be a very useful reference to the prospective entrepreneurs as well as existing entrepreneurs and others interested in this area.
-I express my sincere thanks to all the govt. departments, organizations, associations and non-govt organization specially the Directorate of Industries, Directorate of Economics & Statistics, Dept. of Planning & Programme Implementation, Govt. of Mizoram for their wholehearted support and co-operation in giving the information to prepare this report.
-I also take this opportunity to record my sincere appreciation for the efforts put to Shri Benjamin T. Lalpu, Asstt.
-Director (Stat) of Br.
-MSME-DI, Aizawl to bring out this profile.
+I hope this Industrial profile will be very useful for prospective entrepreneurs as well as existing entrepreneurs and for others.
+I express my sincere thanks to all the State govt. and central govt. departments, organization, associations and NGOs specially the Directorate of Industries , Economics & Statistics, Department of Planning and Programme implementation, Govt. of Mizoram for their support and co-operation in giving the information to prepare this Industrial profile.

+I also take this opportunity to record my sincere appreciation for the efforts put to Shri.
+Benjamin T.Lalpu, Asstt.Director(Stas.) of Br.MSME-DI,Aizawl to bring out this profile.